 The videos below show what we achieved with the Earthsim 2 engine from 2011.
-We expect to go far beyond this with the new engine in the coming years.
+We hope to go far beyond this with the new engine in the coming years.

 At the end of 2011 we had the planet engine able to resolve an earth like planet down to below 1cm of detail.
 The videos below show some of the work we did on the way to hitting the 1cm resolution milestone.

 Earthsim content aims to demonstrate a unified holistic systems view of the universe and our part in that system.
 A side effect of our first game is to help players discover the art of multi generational land management.

 Build your own levels and share them with others.